3-Cup vs. Propeller vs. Ultrasonic – Which Wind Sensor is Right for You?

 By: Hailey and Eugene

-There is a wide variety of methods and instruments available for measuring wind, so it can be overwhelming when deciding which one is right for your application.
+There is a wide variety of methods and instruments available for measuring wind speed and direction, so it can be overwhelming when deciding which one is right for your application.
 For meteorological applications, there are three basic types: 3-cup, helical, and ultrasonic.